sydney-rd/animal-trading-card/README.md

-# AnimalTradingCard
+# Animal Trading Card

+This was one of my first projects built with Udacity's Introduction to Programming course, where I studied HTML, CSS, JavaScript, and Python.

-A summary card of my favorite dog breed, using CSS and HTML
+This is a summary card of my favorite dog breed, using CSS and HTML.